-It takes a lot of organisational skills to keep the Sausage Club running so our booking agent is also our sausage coordinator and waitress service.
-Often distributing food on a “who looks more desperate first” basis, she efficiently keeps the hungry hoards at bay.
+It takes a lot of organisational skills to keep the Sausage Club running so we put our best archer on it.
+In between 10 10 10 ends at 70m, she serves as sausage coordinator and and masquerades as waitress service, we suspect, looking for tips.
+Often distributing food on a “who looks more desperate first” basis, she efficiently keeps the hungry hoards under control.
 Be respectful though, she wields a vicious baguette!

-We should probably offer full disclosure here that cooking usually involves lard.
+We should probably offer full disclosure here and admit that our cooking isn’t vegetarian or vegan orientated and usually involves lard.
 That’s actually a heathy eating option in Scotland given the cold and damp … honest!
 Admittedly, cooking methods do vary depending on circumstance and weather.
 There is nothing quite like a toasty charcoal BBQ for heating up those cold hands and … errr … other body parts!

 A few arrows are shot while things cook but the mustard stains and ketchup smeared faces are a bit of a giveaway as to why some are down the field on a soggy Sunday morning.
 Many cooks but only one lonely archer!

 As we all know, archery is an extremely safe sport … but introduce a breadknife to the equation and all bets are off!
 That first aid kit purchased by the club chair was a good buy.
 However rest assured, no sausage aficionado was inconvenienced by the injury (see re-enactment left) as Captain Sausage bravely fried on injured though he was.
 He was later awarded the Purple Sausage for being wounded in the line of duty.